Nizarel/DevOps_DevSecOps/Scenarios/Workflow/README.md

 # DevSecOps Workflow

-Pull request are a central activity in adopting Git and Agile based workflows that leverage Continous Integration (CI).
+Pull requests are a central activity in adopting Git and Agile based workflows that leverage Continous Integration (CI).
 DevSecOps seeks to shift security left and introduces several scenarios/processes/tools needed to have broad security coverage.
 These additional scenarios during CI can have an impact on developer productivity.
-This scenario seeks to improve/optimize workflow during Pull Request.
+This scenario seeks to improve/optimize workflow during Pull Requests.

 ## Shift left (conceptually)

 In the past, where teams were in a waterfall development model, security testing tended to occur during late testing/ staging phases of the development lifecycle.
 The concept of shifting left is to move the security testing eariler stage of development to get feedback more quickly.
-In an agile delivery model that leverages Git as the version control platform, the pull request becomes a central activity for shifting task left and earlier in the cycle.
+In an agile delivery model that leverages Git as the version control platform, the pull request becomes a central activity for shifting tasks left and earlier in the cycle.

 ![Shift Left](images/ShiftLeft.png)